sabago/pysph/docs/source/getting_started.rst

 PySPH is a framework for Smoothed Particle Hydrodynamics in `Python
 <http://www.python.org>`_.
 The framework lets you define arbitrary
 collections of particles and how they interact with each other.
-All you need to do is write a simple python script.
-Consider the simple example.
+To get a feel for what PySPH can do, consider the following simple example.

 ------------------------------
 N-Body simulation using PySPH